-Dr. Stephen C. Haskins is a board certified anesthesiologist who completed his residency at Weill Cornell Medical College where he served as Chief Resident in his final year.
-Upon completion of his residency, he spent one year as a HSS Regional Anesthesia and Acute Pain Medicine Fellow.
-During Dr. Haskins' fellowship he helped to coordinate and teach a point-of-care Transthoracic Echocardiography (TTE) course - Focus Assessed Transthoracic Echocardiography (FATE) - for the HSS Anesthesiology Department.
+Dr. Stephen C. Haskins is Chief Medical Diversity Officer in the Office of Diversity, Equity and Inclusion and a board certified anesthesiologist at HSS.
+He completed his residency at Weill Cornell Medical College where he served as Chief Resident in his final year.
+Upon completion of his residency, he spent one year as an HSS Regional Anesthesiology & Acute Pain Medicine fellow.
+During Dr. Haskins' fellowship he helped to coordinate and teach a point-of-care Transthoracic Echocardiography (TTE) course - Focus Assessed Transthoracic Echocardiography (FATE) - for the Department of Anesthesiology, Critical Care & Pain Management.
 He also obtained additional training in other point-of-care ultrasonography, including lung and abdominal.

 Elkhechen, R., Haskins, S., Rasquinha, V., George, B., Maheshwari, A.,“Management of Patients with Painful Total Knee Arthroplasty: A Multimodal Approach.”
 Book Chapter (Pending Publication), 2013

 Haskins, S., Quinn, T., Lee, A., and Zayas, V. Persistent Phrenic Nerve Paresis after Shoulder Surgery under Supraclavicular Block: Report of two Cases.
 Abstract and Poster Presentation at American Society of Regional Anesthesia and Pain Medicine Conference, May 2013

 Haskins, S., Kahn, R., Shaw, P., Reid, S. “Postoperative Pain Control and Block Satisfaction following Brachial Plexus Block for Ambulatory Shoulder Surgery.”
 Abstract and Poster Presentation at American Society of Regional Anesthesia and Pain Medicine Conference, March 2012